Shulaveri–Shomu culture: Type-sites

 The name of the Shulaveri-Shomutepe-Aratashen culture comes from the respective archaeological sites of Shulaveri, in Georgia, (known since 1925 as Shaumiani); Shomu-Tepe, in the Agstafa District of Azerbaijan; and Aratashen, on the Ararat Plain in Armenia.
 The Shulaveri–Shomu culture has been distinguished during the excavations on the sites of Shomutepe and Babadervis in Western Azerbaijan by I. Narimanov (between 1958 and 1964) and at Shulaveris Gora in Eastern Georgia by A.I.
 Dzhavakhisvili and T.N Chubinishvili (from 1966 to 1976).
 Discoveries from the sites have revealed that the same cultural features spread on the northern foothills of Lesser Caucasus mountains.

 The Shulaveri-Shomutepe culture can be differentiated into three groups based on their location and material cultures.
 The first group is found in the central south Caucasus around the middle Kura.
 This group includes western regions of modern Azerbaijan and the Kvemo Kartli region in modern southeast Georgia.
-Sites in this group include Shomutepe, Shulavris Gora, Göytepe, and Mentesh Tepe.
+Sites in this group include Shomutepe, Shulavris Gora, Göytepe, and the nearby Mentesh Tepe (near Tovuz, Azerbaijan).
 The second group includes the Nakhichevan region, the Mil plain, and the Mugan steppe.
 Sites include Kültepe I, Alikemek Tepesi, Kamiltepe, and Ilanly Tepe.
 This group is distinguished by cultural connections with northern Mesopotamia and Iran, and relatively advanced metallurgy.
 The third group is located in the Ararat Plain in modern Armenia, and includes the Aratashen and Aknashen-Khatunarkh sites.
+Many of the above sites, including Shomutepe and Shulaveri, can be seen on a map of the prehistoric southern Caucasus.